 This book was helpful in dispelling many of the myths that we had read about online.
 In fact, this was another of the books that we actually moved with us.
 It is small and thick – and helpful in understanding some of the health risks and how to avoid them.

-It also covers prevention of common problems like sunburn, high altitude, first aid and wildlife hazards (like leeches and tarantulas).
+It also covers the prevention of common problems like sunburn, high altitude, first aid, and wildlife hazards (like leeches and tarantulas).
 Definitely worth buying and bringing to your new home.

 Are we missing any?
 Please share your favorites in the comment section.